vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Installing plugin locally

-In order to check how your CLI plugin works locally, you need to add it to existing project or create a new one just for testing purposes:
+While working on your plugin, you need to test it and check how it works locally on a project using Vue CLI.
+You can use an existing project or create a new one just for testing purposes

 ```bash
 vue create test-app